Myth 1: Anything with a broken mouth piece is a snaffle.

-Snaffles are ring bits with no leverage, shanks, or curb action.
+Snaffles are ring bits with no leverage, shanks or curb action.
 They often have broken mouthpieces.
-Leverage bits are any bit that has shanks which provides the leverage action that disqualifies it from being classified as a “snaffle.”
+Leverage bits are any bit that has shanks that provide the leverage action which disqualifies it from being classified as a “snaffle.”

 Myth 2: American tom thumb bits are snaffles.

 Along the same vein, the infamous American tom thumb.
 Again, it’s got shanks, which is to say leverage.
 A tom thumb is a curb.
 Yes, it has a broken mouthpiece.
 Yes, your 4-H leader probably told you it’s a snaffle.
 This is probably the most infamous culprit of the “shanked snaffle” label.
 No, it’s not a snaffle.
 It will never be a snaffle.
 Stop calling it a snaffle.

 Myth 3: American tom thumb bits are very soft bits.